RobertTalbert/discretecs/activities/module1-planning.md

 Day 1 in order:

 - **Convert an integer from base 10 into bae 2, 8, and 16 and vice versa.**
-- **Represent a signed integer using 2's complement and convert a signed integer from base 8, 10, or 16 into binary using 2's complement.**
 - **Implement the division/remainder algorithm for converting from decimal to base $r$**.

 Day 2 in order: Same as above.